bahaidev/textbrowser/README.md

 # Installation

-The approach of this repository is intended to be used as a dependency.
+The intent of this repository is for it to be used as a dependency.

-Add the following to your `bower.json`:
+Add the following to your application's `bower.json`:

 ```json
 "dependencies": {